saltedfishclub/stellaris-multiplayer-guide/README.md

 > Although we use tools from the piracy community, we strongly recommend using clean game files from Steam.
 Otherwise, we cannot guarantee that this guide will work.
 > Specifically, this guide is based on Stellaris version 4.1.1 hotfix.

+tl;dr: Download `bundle_for_lazies.7z` from releases, decompress it to your game installation folder, overrride conflicting files, and change `custom_broadcasts.txt` to Host IP then it should be enough to work flawlessly.

 ## Instructions

 ### 1. Ensure Connectivity Between Players (Usually via VPN)